bruceravel/demeter/documentation/Athena/plot/other.rst

 allows you to send the most recent plot to a PNG or PDF file.
 You will be prompted for a filename, then the most recent plot will be written to that file in the format specified.
 Currently, only PNG and PDF are supported.
-Saving to a file does not work for quad plots – you'll have to rely on a screen-capture tool for that.
+Saving to a file does not work for quad plots |nd| you'll have to rely on a screen-capture tool for that.

 Finally, you have the option of directing the on-screen plot to one of